mharunarrashid/Technical-writing/User_manual.md

 - [x] HDTV compatibility, no HDCP compliance
 - [x] Two external 5V DC power adapters (supplied)
 - [x] Nano tools size

+### **3.1.
+Powering the 616T and the 616R**

+Your 616T/616R pair comes with two 5V DC power adapters.
+The 616R module must always be powered by the power adapter.
+The 616T can be powered either by an external power adapter or internally from the 5V pin on the DVI card of the computer.
+The 616T automatically detects if it is being powered via the external power adapter, and if so, the internal power supply is cut off.
+An external power adapter for the 616T is strongly recommended for better performance.

+### **4. Using the Dual-Link Detachable Optical DVI System**

+This section describes how to:

+- [x] Capture the EDID of the display device (see Section 4.1)
+- [x] Connect the detachable optical DVI transmitter and receiver (see Section 4.2)
+- [x] Avoid pitfalls when using the 616T and 616R (see Section 4.3)